Healthy Protein Waffles

 - Blend, blend, blend

-- Pour batter into a waffle maker
+- Pour batter into a preheated waffle maker

-- Add desired toppings and serve
+- Freeze for later or add desired toppings and serve

 tips and tricks for success